 - Don’t waste the referral target’s time just to get some face-to-face time.
 Salespeople often think that face time is the most important interaction, and they pursue face-to-face doggedly.
-However, making up excuses just to drop by and chat can become an annoyance.
-Making cold calls without an appointment might be necessary during the initial phase of opening the door, but once the door is open, you must be mindful of in-person interactions so that they don’t disrupt the work of the referral source.
+However, making up excuses to chat can become an annoyance.
+Making cold calls without an appointment might be necessary during the initial phase of opening the door, but once the door is open, you must be mindful of your interactions so that they don’t disrupt the work of the referral source.

-- Don’t just bring and drop off more brochures.
-If your only reason for visiting a referral target is to bring more literature, that’s not a good enough reason.
-It’s not new information, and it’s not helpful, unless they’ve asked for it.
+- Don’t just drop off more brochures.
+If your only reason for reaching out to a referral partner is to send him or her more literature, that’s not a good enough reason.
+It’s not new information, and it’s not helpful unless they’ve asked for it.

 - Don’t shower your target with gifts, brownies, tchotchkes, and cleverly messaged marketing gimmicks.
-Save gifts of this nature for meaningful opportunities to thank the referral source when an exchange takes place, like a referral or when they take time to come and educate your team.
+Save gifts of this nature for meaningful opportunities to thank the referral source when a beneficial exchange takes place, like a referral or when they take time to educate your team.

 - Don’t make face-to-face meetings only about personal chitchat.
-It is important to know about your targets and to genuinely engage with them on a personal level, but if all of your personal meetings revolve around the kids, vacations, and PTA meetings, the reason for your interaction disappears.
+It is important to know about your referral partners and to genuinely engage with them on a personal level, but if all of your meetings revolve around the kids, vacations, etc., the reason for your interaction disappears.

-Regular engagement with new referral targets is an essential part of growing and nurturing your relationship, and eventually getting that all-important first referral.
+Regular engagement with new home care referral partners is an essential part of growing and nurturing your relationship, and eventually getting that all-important first referral.
 However, it’s important to remember that all good relationships are built on balance and open communication.
 And some relationships may not work out the way you expect.
-At some point in the process, you may decide that all of your efforts with a particular target are not resulting in referrals.
+At some point in the process, you may decide that all of your efforts with a particular referral source are not resulting in referrals.
 When this happens, schedule a time to chat and ask why your agency is not receiving referrals.
 That discussion can help you to determine if you should move your energies in different directions.